Transit centres and the NLIS

 NLIS tagging requirements

-All cattle, sheep and goats must be identified with an approved NLIS device before travelling to a clearing facility or transit centre.
+All cattle, buffalo, bison, sheep and goats must be identified with an approved NLIS device before travelling to a clearing facility or transit centre.

 Movement records

-All animal movements must be accompanied by a movement record from the place where the animal is kept to the final destination via the facility.
+All livestock movements must be accompanied by a movement record from the property where the livestock is kept to the final destination via the facility.

 Reporting to the NLIS database

-It is the facility's responsibility to report all movements of cattle, sheep and goats to the NLIS database within 48 hours of the animals being delivered to the facility.
+It is the facility's responsibility to report all movements of cattle, buffalo, bison, sheep and goats to the NLIS database within 48 hours of the animals being delivered to the facility.

-For all cattle, sheep and goats on a through-movement to another destination, the cattle tick clearing facility operator or transit centre operator must report to the NLIS database using the 'mob based movement' function which can be found in the transit centre account.
-A 'mob based movement onto PIC' and a 'mob based movement off PIC' must be completed for each mob.
+For all cattle, buffalo, bison, sheep and goats on a through-movement to another destination, the cattle tick clearing facility operator or transit centre operator must report to the NLIS database using the 'mob-based movement' function, which can be found in the transit centre account.
+A 'mob-based movement onto PIC' and a 'mob-based movement off PIC' must be completed for each mob.

 • date of arrival